UN says if US funding for HIV programs is not replaced, millions more will die by 2029

 In 2024, there were about 630,000 AIDS-related deaths worldwide, per a UNAIDS estimate — the figure has remained about the same since 2022 after peaking at about 2 million deaths in 2004.

 Even before the U.S. funding cuts, progress against curbing HIV was uneven.
-UNAIDS said that half of all new infections are in sub-Saharan Africa and that more than 50% of all people who need treatment but aren’t getting it are in Africa and Asia.
+UNAIDS said that half of all new infections are in sub-Saharan Africa.

 Tom Ellman, of the charity Doctors Without Borders, said that while some poorer countries were now moving to fund more of their own HIV programs, it would be impossible to fill the gap left by the U.S.

-Note: This story has been corrected to show that the name of the drug is Yeztugo, not Sunlenca.